New York Public Library; Huntington Library

-Dr. Lodewyk Bendikson (1878-1953) was born in Amsterdam, Holland.
-He received his early early training at the Hague and was originally destined for a military career, but was unable to pass the required eye exam at the age of 12.
-He later entered medical school and graduated with his M.D. in 1901 from the University of Amsterdam.
-After traveling to the United States to complete postgraduate work at New York University and Bellevue Hospital Medical College, he worked as a clinical assistant at Bellevue from 1903-1906.
-In 1910, Bendikson (1878-1953) joined the staff of the New York Public Library through the influence of John Shaw Billings, and became a cataloger.
-In 1916, he joined the staff at Huntington Library (initially located in New York, which moved to San Marino, CA in 1920).
-During his 27-year tenure at the Huntington Library, he contributed significantly to reproduction techniques and photographic imaging.
-Bendikson later established a photography lab and completed research and publications on photographic techniques in documentation, including microprint (inspiring Fremont Rider), detecting alterations to documents and deciphering of damaged documents.
-He was a founding member of the Board of Editors of the Journal of Documentary Reproduction.
-He retired in 1943.*
+In 1910, Bendikson joined the staff of the New York Public Library through the influence of John Shaw Billings.
+He became a cataloger.
+In 1916, he joined staff at Huntington Library (initially in NY, 1920 moved to San Marino, CA).
+He later set up a photo lab and completed research and publications on photographic techniques in documentation, including microprint (inspiring Fremont Rider), detecting alternations to documents and deciphering of damaged documents.
+He was a founding member of the Board of editors of the Journal of Documentary Reproduction.
+He retired 1943.